 Hello San Francisco Community.

-The Adolescent Health Working Group (AHWG) and its Substance Use Subcommittee are coordinating with stakeholders, organizations, and homeless adolescent/young adults (AYA) to conduct a collective impact project over the next few months.
-The goal is to determine what San Francisco’s Department of Public Health can do better to serve homeless adolescent/young adults in providing HIV-prevention services.
-We are inviting community members and organizations to contact us directly if there is interest in participating.
-The Strategic Planning Process will examine existing efforts in sexual and behavioral health services & overdose prevention for homeless adolescent/young adults in San Francisco.
-AHWG will also provide an overview of existing data pertaining to homeless youth in San Francisco to help steer the conversation.
+The Adolescent Health Working Group (AHWG) and its Substance Use Subcommittee are coordinating with stakeholders, organizations, and homeless adolescents/young adults (AYA) to conduct a collective impact project .
+The goal is to determine what San Francisco’s Department of Public Health can do better to serve homeless AYA in providing HIV/HCV/STD services (prevention, treatment, maintenance/surveillance) and how it should spend future funds.
+The Strategic Planning Process will examine existing HIV/HCV/STD services in the realms of sexual and behavioral health & overdose prevention services for homeless AYA in San Francisco.
+Ultimately, we will determine together what we think are priority community-led strategies and services that should receive public funds.

-Ultimately, we aim to gather enough narratives and data to present health officials and political leaders with a vision for improving and increasing access to services.
-If you are interested in collaborating with AHWG on this project please contact us.
+Ultimately, we aim to gather enough narratives and recommendations to present health officials and political leaders with a vision for improving and increasing access to HIV/HCV/STD services.

 Check out San Francisco’s “Point in Time Count” reports, a census of San Francisco’s homeless population.